hsp-iit/GRASPA-benchmark/README.md

    - a [`viewer`](https://github.com/hsp-iit/GRASPA-benchmark/tree/master/src/scene-viewer#scene-viewer) to **visualize the data** provided within GRASPA and those collected by the user;
    - a [`python script`](https://github.com/hsp-iit/GRASPA-benchmark/tree/master/src/layout-printer#layout-printer) to automatically **generate the printable layouts** of the grasping scenarios defined by **GRASPA 1.0**.

+[1]This repo includes a subset of the [YCB object dataset](http://ycb-benchmarks.s3-website-us-east-1.amazonaws.com/) meshes for user convenience.
+We re-distribute these files under the same [Creative Commons Attribution 4.0 International (CC BY 4.0)](LICENSE_YCB.txt) license.

  ## [How to collect the data](/data_collection)